Input design for the optimal control of networked moments: Controlling second moments

 \subsection{Controlling variance; regulation and discord}

 Another important special case of the second moment restriction is to satisfy goals regarding the variance of network states.
 This is closely related to the ``discord'' problem in social systems studied, for example, by \cite{gaitonde2020adversarial}.
-The sample variance of states in the state vector $x$ is given by: First, we note that we can rearrange this equation to write $\bar{\sigma}^2_x = \lVert Dx \rVert^2$ with a ``centering'' matrix $D \triangleq (I - \frac{1}{n}J)$, (where $J=\mathbbm{1}\mathbbm{1}^\top$ is an $n\times n$ matrix of ones, and $I$ is the identity).
+In this case, a platform wishes to design inputs that can induce or regulate social discord at minimum cost.
+The sample variance of states in the state vector $x$ is given by: First, we note that we can rearrange this equation to write $\bar{\sigma}^2_x = \lVert Dx \rVert^2$ with a ``centering'' matrix $D \triangleq (I - \frac{1}{n}J)$, (where $J=\mathds{1}\mathds {1}^\top$ is an $n\times n$ matrix of ones, and $I$ is the identity).
 Notably, it is clear that $D^k = D$ for all $k>0$; subtracting the mean state will make the mean $0$, so repeated application of the matrix will not change the already centered state.
 Since, $D$ is also symmetric, we have that $D^\top D = D$.
-Thus, for the discord state-selection problem the normal equations are: To find the solution, we make use of the generalized eigenvalue problem.
-That is, $\lambda$ is said to be a generalized eigenvalue of $W^{-1}$ and $D$, denoted as $\lambda \in \Lambda(W^{-1},D)$ if the following holds: For some vector $w$.
+Thus, for the discord state-selection problem the normal equations are: where $\psi$ is the dual variable.
+To find the solution, we make use of the generalized eigenvalue problem.
+That is, $\lambda$ is said to be a generalized eigenvalue of $W^{-1}$ and $D$, denoted as $\lambda \in \Lambda(W^{-1},D)$ if the following holds: for some vector $w$.
 The optimal solution for the Lagrange multiplier is bounded above by the smallest nonnegative generalized eigenvalue of $W^{-1}$ and $D$, which will be denoted as $\lambda_{\min}^+$.